not asking for advice

 Miscellanea

-1. A parent fears — not their biggest fear, by any means, but up there — that their child will live a life of happiness, of kindness, of purpose ... but on their own terms, not the parent’s terms.
+1. A parent fears — not their biggest fear, by any means, but up there — is that their child will live a life of happiness, of kindness, of purpose ... but on their own terms, not the parent’s terms.

 Top